wijwij/Movie-Store/README.md

 ### Architecutre

 The backend is a typical **N-layer architecture**. **Dependency injection pattern** is used throughout the project.
 The frontend is a single page architecture organized using feature folders.
-Frontend communicates with backend using RESTful api.
+Frontend communicates with backend using RESTful API.

 ## How to get started..